ericscharff/oberon-compiler/README.md

 ```

 The compiler will read and compile all modules upon which the main class
 depends.
-It then performs tree-shaking, so that the resulting C file will
+It then performs tree-shaking, so that the resulting generated code
-contain only functions used, and necessary pieces of imported modules.
-The
+contain only functions and global variables that are actually reference.
+This
+means that code can depend on arbitrarily large modules, but only used
+functionality will be included in the resulting output.

-resulting C code should be relatively clean and portable.
-If the code uses the
+When generating C code, the resulting code should be relatively clean and
-type inclusion feature (e.g. `p IS Circle`), then the compiler generates C++
-code because it uses RTTI to do the type inclusion test.
-If type tests are
-never used in the code, straight C may be used.
-C++ code may be desirable
-in some contexts anyway, in case you want to interface with other C++ code
-(the type extenstions in Oberon correspond directly to C++ subclasses).
+portable.
+C++ generated code utilizes C++ features (RECORDS become classes, RTTI
+is used to perform tests like type inclusion (e.g., "p IS Circle").
+When
+generating C code, the object oriented features are simulated through
+appropriately inserted C code, and type descriptors that represent the type
+hierarchy.

 The compile shell script accepts two flags, `-cpp` to generate C++ code (see
 above), and `-bounds` to generate bounds checks (to assert that any array